uk1601/Assignment/3/API/README.md

 The first command sudo docker build -t myapi:latest . creates a Docker image using the Dockerfile in the current directory.
 The . at the end specifies the current directory.
 The -t option specifies a name and a tag for the image, in this case, it's named myapi and tagged as latest.

 The next command sudo docker run -d -p 80:5000/tcp myapi runs a Docker container in detached mode using the image created by the previous command.
 The -d option specifies detached mode, which runs the container in the background.
 The -p option maps the host machine's port 80 to the container's port 5000.
 The myapi at the end specifies the image to use for the container.

+Overall, RUN the build.sh script manually which builds and starts a container.
+It executes the flask app file and installs redis while creating the container.
+Also, it exposes container's 5000 port to host machine's 80.
+Thereby it can be accessed using hostmachine's ip and port and execute API endpoints.